 The WinForms diagram control has predefined alignment commands that enable you to align the selected objects nodes and connectors with respect to the selection boundary.

-Spacing commands enables you to place the selected objects on the diagram at equal intervals from each other.
+Spacing commands enable you to place selected objects on the Diagram at equal intervals from each other.

 Use sizing commands to equally size selected nodes with respect to the first selected object.